Usama-Laeeq/Github-Client/README.md

 A flutter github application having following features

--Authenticate to GitHub
--Retrieve data from GitHub
--Create a Flutter plugin for Windows, macOS, and/or Linux -Develop a Flutter UI hot reloading into a native desktop application
+Authenticate to GitHub,Retrieve data from GitHub,Create a Flutter plugin for Windows, macOS, and/or Linux,Develop a Flutter UI hot reloading into a native desktop application

 Codelab link : https://codelabs.developers.google.com/codelabs/flutter-github-client?hl=en#0